 While the hares have special adaptations to prevent them from being seen, they have great vision themselves.
 Their eyes are placed on each side of their head, which means they can see almost a full 360 degrees while sitting still.
 When they sense danger, they will bolt — and they can run fast, reaching speeds of up to 60 kilometres an hour.

 Arctic hares have large back feet that act like snowshoes and keep them from sinking in the snow.
 Their front feet have long, strong claws that help them dig beneath the snow to find food.
 Arctic hares have a great sense of smell that helps them find mosses and lichens underneath the snow.
 In the summer, the tundra comes alive with vegetation the hares love to eat, including buds and berries, leaves, roots, and bark.

 Fast Facts: Arctic Hare

 Scientific name: Lepus arcticus

-Average weight: 3 to 7 kg
+Average weight: Three to seven kilograms

 Did you know?

 Arctic hares have their own sunglasses — black eyelashes that shield their eyes from the glare of the sun on the snow and ice.